wmorgan/dcos-docs/1.7/overview/components.md

 ```

 ## Admin Router Service
-Admin Router is our core internal load balancer.
-Admin Router is a customized [Nginx](https://www.nginx.com/resources/wiki/) which allows us to proxy all the internal services on :80.
+The admin router is our core internal load balancer that provides central authentication and proxy to DC/OS services within the cluster.
+Admin Router is a customized [Nginx](https://www.nginx.com/resources/wiki/) which allows us to proxy all the internal services on port `80`.

-Without Admin Router being up, you could not access the DC/OS UI.
-Admin Router is a core component of the DC/OS ecosystem.

 ```
 [Unit]